 Under the Kavanaugh Standard, men in their 50s and older can now be held responsible for their actions or beliefs during their teen years – the starting point of the Sexual Revolution when norms were changing like crazy.

-Decades later, we can impose a new sense of morality, and use the new standard to disqualify and punish people based on what was once tolerated or considered “normal” boys will be boys behavior.
+Decades later, we can impose a new sense of morality, and use the new standard to disqualify and punish people based on what was once tolerated behavior.

 Why?
 Because most boys today are growing up without fathers.
 They are being raised by adults who are enjoying the benefits of the Sexual Revolution in that they can have relationships without commitment.
 But it also means exposing boys to men who have no commitment at all to an unmarried woman.

-If we are holding 50-year-old men responsible for things done decades ago at drunken teenage parties, who is teaching boys today to become responsible, respectful men 35 years from now?
-I know fathers bear most of the responsibility for the situation we are in today, but they have dropped the ball big time.
-So, do moms share some of the responsibility?
+If we are holding 50-year-old men responsible for things done decades ago at drunken teenage parties, who is teaching boys today to become responsible, respectful men?
+I know fathers bear most of the responsibility for the situation we are in today, but do moms share some of the responsibility?
 They have been raising boys on their own for decades.

 For those boys raised by fathers, nearly 70 percent of dads have a problem with porn.
 For those kids raised in a church environment, 33 percent of pastors have viewed porn in the past 30 days.
 Statistics now show that one out of four women view porn regularly.

-Who is instructing boys today that females are not just sexual objects when the children witness their parents enjoying multiple sexual partners or embracing pornography, and their classmates are willingly taking off their clothing and exchanging sexually explicit videos and pictures?
+Who is instructing boys today that girls are not sexual objects when the boys witness their parents enjoying multiple sexual partners, and their classmates are willingly taking off their clothing and exchanging sexually explicit videos and pictures?